-This qualification is for you if you are a 16-19-year-old learner, who wishes to work within the automotive engineering or maintenance industry.
+This T Level Maintenance, Installation & Repair for Automotive Engineering Level 3 course is for you if you are a 16-19-year-old learner, who wishes to work in the automotive engineering or maintenance industry.

 You should have GCSE English at Grade 5 or above, GCSE Maths at Grade 5 or above, GCSE Science and/or Physics.